sandydoo/ember-google-maps/README.md

 ##### What this addon *is not*:

 * ❌  A bulky, verbose wrapper that reimplements the entire Google Maps API.
-* ❌  An option validator that is tightly coupled to Google's API.
+* ❌  An option validator that is tightly coupled to Google’s API.

 📎 Documentation